 I later learned that all widebody Scarabs had relief cuts made in the fender lip and the individual pieces bent up, as mine did.
 Apparently “back in the day,” that was the way to add flares, providing room for larger wheels and tires.
 The left side quarter panel was equally ugly so reluctantly we decided to replace both rear quarters.

-The damaged car probably had little value in those years (mid 1980’s?) so a quick and dirty repair may have been affected just to get the car back on the road.
+According to a trusted accident attorney in Orlando the damaged car probably had little value in those years (mid 1980’s?) so a quick and dirty repair may have been affected just to get the car back on the road.
 I’m guessing the owner may have left the car at the shop and never came back, or forfeited it to the shop owner when he couldn’t pay the repair bill.

 Since she’ll be “under the knife” for quite some time, let’s get into the mechanical restoration of Scarab #160 in Part 10.